At Temple Beth-El, our religious school curriculum has three components: Jewish Studies, Hebrew, and T’fillah.

 After bar/bat mitzvah, topics for discussion emphasize the concept of seeing the world through Jewish eyes.
 As our students prepare to take their first steps as independent Jewish adults, they explore topics of particular interest to Jewish teens.

 Our Hebrew curriculum focuses primarily on the language of the prayer book to enable our students to have a meaningful worship experience.
-With regular effort, most of our students are able to read Hebrew accurately and fluently.

 Pre-Kindergarten and Kindergarten – Students explore Jewish learning through play and hands-on interactive experiences.
 They learn about Jewish holidays and Torah stories, and are exposed to the alef-bet and Jewish heritage words.